How I Got Pregnant Naturally with PCOS in 2 Months

 With these lifestyle changes, I was able to get my blood sugars regulated.
 My fasting glucose went down into the normal range and my A1C was normal as well.

 It is imperative that your blood sugars are within normal when you get pregnant because gestational diabetes can have major affects on your baby and pregnancy.
+Woman with PCOS can be at greater risk for developing gestational diabetes during a pregnancy so you want to do everything you can to get your sugars in order prior to conceiving.

 5. Tracked my cycle.